armandoborge/armandoborge/src/blog/mongodb-fastify-plugin.md

 2. **Global Access**: Make the database instance available globally through the Fastify instance.
 3. **Request-specific Access**: Make the database available on each request object for convenience.
 4. **Proper Cleanup**: Ensure the connection is properly closed when the server shuts down.
-5. **V8 Optimized**: Ensure the db plugin adheres to the optimization guidelines of the JavaScript Engine ([https://mathiasbynens.be/notes/shapes-ics](https://mathiasbynens.be/notes/shapes-ics)).
+5. **Engine Optimized**: Ensure the db plugin adheres to the optimization guidelines of the JavaScript Engine ([https://mathiasbynens.be/notes/shapes-ics](https://mathiasbynens.be/notes/shapes-ics)).

 ## 1. Defining the Fastify plugin